Best Wishes to You for a Merry Christmas 2022!

 Wishes for the Season

-However you’re planning to spend the next few days, I particularly hope you’ll take the opportunity to join with “the few among the Niatirbians” in reflecting on and being grateful for the elements of truly lasting value in the season.
+However you’ve spent the days leading up to today, I particularly hope you’ll take the opportunity that Christmas affords to join with “the few among the Niatirbians” in reflecting on and being grateful for the elements of truly lasting value in the season.

 It can be a challenge to look up from the daily grind or “the rush” long enough to catch a solid glimpse of these elements.
 But it’s an effort well worth the undertaking.2